Particle Filter for Bayesian Inference on Privatized Data

 \subsection{Logistic Regression}

-\textbf{Setup:} In the particle filter, the resampling steps are conducted with Multinomial resampling and the perturbation kernels are Gaussian.
+\textbf{Setup:} In the particle filter, the resampling steps are conducted with multinomial resampling, and the perturbation kernels are Gaussian.
 We use a kernel with pre-specified scale and $T=10$ ($\epsilon_t = (0.1 \epsilon, 0.2 \epsilon,\ldots, \epsilon)$ and $q_t = (0.02 q, 0.02 q,\ldots,0.02q, q)$). $N=200$.
 This additional $q_t$ schedule creates a similar effect to the $\epsilon_t$ schedule, contributing to flatter intermediate target distributions and thereby increasing the acceptance probability $r_t$.
-As in our simulation studies, the data analysis is run on a Purdue cluster which consists of Dell compute nodes with two 64-core AMD Epyc 7662 ``Rome'' processors (128 cores per node), 256 GB of memory, and 100 Gbps HDR Infiniband interconnect.
-We utilize 100 cores (1 node) per replicate per simulation with a maximum wall-time of 4 hours.
+The same computing environment is used as in Section~\ref{sec: simulation}.

 In logistic regression, the model is assumed to be $P(Y|X) = \frac{1}{1+\exp(-(\beta_0 + \beta X)}$ and $Z \overset{d}{=} \frac{X+1}{2} \sim \text{Beta}(a,b)$ with prior models $\beta_0 \sim N(0,16)$, $\beta_1 \sim N(0,16)$, $a \sim \text{Gamma} (6,4)$, $b \sim \text{Gamma} (6,4)$.
 We set $\epsilon=0.5$ and $q=0.5$, and randomly draw $n=1000$ samples from the Victoria dataset.
 The $\sdp=(\beta_{0_{dp}}, \beta_{1_{dp}}, \sum z_i + K_1, \sum z_i^2 + K_2)$ we get from objective perturbation and K-norm mechanisms (Algorithms~\ref{alg: sampling from ell_infty} and \ref{alg: ell_infty objective perturbation}) is (-2.982634, 5.119215, 479.573100, 302.947785).
 We derive the acceptance probability of our algorithm on the objective perturbation for the regression coefficient and introduce the K-norm mechanism for the first two moments' sum of AGEGRP in \Cref{appendix: real data analysis}.
 We use $\ell_\infty$-norm with $\Delta_\infty = 2$ for both mechanisms, allocating $90\%$ of the privacy budget to the regression coefficients and $10\%$ to the two moments.
 Our method gives the private posterior mean of $\beta_0 = -2.357$ and $\beta_1 = 3.816$ with effective sample size 150.787 and runtime 3103.811 seconds.